dwwd

 6. Dismissal and redundancy

 Dismissing employees or handling redundancies can be tricky.
-It’s vital that employers do all they can to manage the situation ethically and in line with employment law regulations.
+It’s vital that employers do all they can to manage the situation fairly and comply with employment laws.

-You must have a valid reason for dismissing an employee or you could face accusations of unfair dismissal.
-This could lead to disputes, potential tribunals, and hefty payouts.
+You must have a valid reason for dismissing an employee to avoid unfair dismissal claims which could lead to substantial payouts and reputational damage.

-Redundancies also come with legal stipulations, such as ensuring the right amount of redundancy pay for employees who have worked with you for a certain amount of time.
+Redundancies also come with legal requirements, such as ensuring the right amount of redundancy pay for employees who have worked with you for a certain period of time.

 7. Grievance and disciplinary procedures

-If a grievance is raised, or you need to take disciplinary action, you must follow certain steps, including a thorough investigation and a grievance or disciplinary meeting.
+If a grievance is raised, or you need to take disciplinary action, you must follow a structured process, including a thorough investigation and a grievance or disciplinary meeting.
+You also need to ensure that your employees have the right to appeal.
 Those involved have the right to confidentiality, fair representation, and impartiality.

 We also offer HR Showcase, a fixed-fee employment law training service suitable for businesses of all sizes.
-Covering areas including how to deal with disciplinary procedures and performance management, HR showcase can help you strengthen your HR policies and reduce risk in the workplace.
+Covering areas including disciplinary procedures and performance management.
+HR showcase can help you strengthen your HR policies and reduce the risk of tribunal claims.

 To discover more about our training on HR issues and employment law issues, get in touch with the Hay & Kilner team.